Dodgers hold off Mets 3-2 to extend win streak to eight

 The Mets closed within a run in the eighth.
 Patrick Mazeika led off with a single against Buehler and Brandon Nimmo followed with a one-out single.
 The runners moved to second and third on Buehler’s wild pitch before Jeff McNeil struck out looking on a pitch that appeared to be inside.

+“After we looked it, we saw the pitch was off, so it was a good take by McNeil,” Mets manager Luis Rojas said.
+“But it was a called strike three, right, so we get nothing out of it.
+It ends up being a really good at-bat by him.”

 Mazeika was able to score and cut the deficit to 3-2 on a slow dribbler halfway down the third-base line by Alonso.
-Buehler was removed from the game by manager Dave Roberts and was ejected from the game by home-plate umpire Nestor Ceja as he left the field.
+Buehler was removed from the game by Roberts and was ejected from the game by home-plate umpire Nestor Ceja as he left the field.

+“It was just a little frustrating there at the end and he told me to stop and I didn’t stop,” Buehler said about the ejection.
+“I get what he did, and that’s his job, but at the end of the day just try to be competitive and get out of there and I just thought (the ball) hit (Alonso’s) foot.”

 After Michael Conforto walked to load the bases against Dodgers reliever Alex Vesia, the left-hander struck out J.D.
 Davis looking to end the threat.